John R. Oishei Foundation Grant

 Promote Health and Improve Systems of Care

-The Foundation will promote health and improve systems of care by supporting primary care, behavioral/mental health and developmental/intellectual disabilities (DD/ID), with a priority for at-risk and underserved populations.
-Additional focus will be placed on providing education and assistance as appropriate to community partners regarding changing healthcare delivery and reimbursement infrastructures.
+The John R. Oishei Foundation promotes health and improves systems of care by supporting primary care, promoting improvements in behavioral/mental health, and addressing developmental/intellectual disabilities (DD/ID), with a priority on serving at-risk and underserved populations.
+In addition, we provide education and assistance to community partners regarding changing healthcare delivery systems and reimbursement infrastructures.

 - Improve healthcare clinics and outreach efforts to broaden the scope and raise the quality of healthcare for individuals and families in community settings.